Common Workflows

 Good prompts for this flow:

-- “Fix the failing search cache invalidation test and explain the root cause.”
+- “Fix the failing search cache invalidation test and explain the cause.”

 - “Add a docs page for session resume behavior and link it from quick start.”